What Do Brussel Sprouts Smell Like?

 What Do Brussel Sprouts Smell Like When They Go Bad?

-However, if you happen to come across Brussels sprouts that have gone bad, you may notice a few unpleasant odors.
+If you happen to come across Brussels sprouts that have gone bad, you may notice a few unpleasant odors.
 For example, they may have a sour or musty smell, or they could even have a slightly rotten odor.

 It’s wise to always inspect your Brussels sprouts thoroughly before cooking or eating them.
 They have definitely gone rotten and need to be thrown away if they appear slimy or discolored.